-A comprehensive report of this challenge and its results will be reported in an overview manuscript that we plan to submit to a high-quality peer-reviewed journal, such as IEEE Transactions in Medical Imaging, Medical Image Analysis, or Journal of Medical Imaging.
+A comprehensive report of this challenge and its results has been reported in an overview manuscript that we submitted to a high-quality peer-reviewed journal, such as IEEE Transactions in Medical Imaging, Medical Image Analysis, or Journal of Medical Imaging.
 Teams exceeding minimum performance requirements will be invited to participate as co-authors.

 - Borovec, J., Kybic, J., et al. (2020).
 ANHIR: Automatic Non-rigid Histological Image Registration Challenge.
 IEEE Transactions on Medical Imaging (TMI). doi: 10.1109/TMI.2020.2986331

 - Borovec, J. (2019).
 BIRL: Benchmark on Image Registration methods with Landmark validation. arXiv preprint arXiv:1912.13452.